 Speakers Expertise:

-Dr. Christian Pinnen is an Associate Professor in the Department of History and Political Science.
+Dr. Christian Pinnen is a Professor in the Department of History and Political Science.
 Dr. Pinnen joined MC’s faculty in 2012 and currently teaches U.S. History, History of the Old South, Latin America Survey, the American Revolution, and American Slavery.
 His research focuses on race and slavery in the Spanish-American borderlands and capitalism in early America.
-He has published two books in 2019:
+He has published two books in 2021:

 Colonial Mississippi.
-Dr. Pinnen is the recipient of the 2019 Humanities Teacher of the Year award and Complexion of Empire in Natches received the 2020 Best Book of the Year award from the Mississippi Historical Society.
+Dr. Pinnen is the recipient of the 2019 Humanities Teacher of the Year award and Complexion of Empire in Natchez received the 2021 Best Book of the Year award from the Mississippi Historical Society.
+He is a 2022-2024 Bright Fellow at Know College, the 2024 Mississippi Humanities Scholar of the Year, and the 2024 Distinguished Professor at Mississippi College.